 How should this medicine be used?

-Insulin aspart comes as a solution (liquid) and a suspension (liquid with particles that will settle on standing) to inject subcutaneously (under the skin).
+Insulin aspart comes as a solution (liquid; Fiasp, NovoLog) and a suspension (liquid with particles that will settle on standing; NovoLog Mix 70/30) to inject subcutaneously (under the skin).
 Insulin aspart solution (NovoLog) is usually injected 5–10 minutes before eating a meal.
 If you are using insulin aspart suspension (NovoLog Mix 70/30) to treat type 1 diabetes, it is usually injected within 15 minutes before a meal.
 If you are using insulin aspart suspension to treat type 2 diabetes, it is usually injected within 15 minutes before or after a meal.
+Insulin aspart solution (Fiasp) is usually injected at the start of a meal or within 20 minutes after starting a meal.
 Your doctor will tell you how many times you should inject insulin aspart each day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use insulin aspart exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-Insulin aspart solution (NovoLog) may also be injected intravenously (into a vein) by a doctor or nurse in a health care setting.
+Insulin aspart solution (Fiasp, NovoLog) may also be injected intravenously (into a vein) by a doctor or nurse in a healthcare setting.
 A doctor or nurse will carefully monitor you for side effects.